• Skip to primary navigation

 Hire Great People

 You may have the perfect strategy.
-However, it can be hard to run your sales funnel alone or with your current team.
+However, running your sales funnel alone or with your current team (that you feel is not doing well enough) can be hard.
 If possible, consider hiring new people to work on your marketing approach.

-A marketing department doesn’t need a ton of people.
-But hiring people occasionally can help you work on various marketing channels.
+A marketing department doesn’t need tons of people.
+But purposefully hiring people can help you work on various marketing channels.
 And you can get fresh ideas from your new hires regarding your strategies.

 For example, maybe you hire an expert on social media ads.
-They help you figure out the right ad spend budget to get the best results.
-Or perhaps you hire a video marketer to help you create engaging video advertisements.
+They help you determine the right ad spend budget for the best results.
+Then, you hire a video marketer to help create engaging video advertisements.

-Either way, you should vet all potential employees.
+You should vet all potential employees.
 Make sure they have the experience you’re looking for and that they can help you reach your goals.
-Good employees will be able to show up to work and be able to work together as a team.

-Don’t be afraid to keep looking for the perfect person to work for you.
+Don’t stop looking for the perfect person to work for you.
 If an applicant doesn’t fit all of your requirements, you can find someone who does and who can help you build a good marketing funnel.

 You should have your marketing and sales teams work together.
 The marketing team will be able to find leads and get their information.
 Then, the sales team will take those leads and speak with prospects about their problems.